 You have health insurance and you expect your benefits to cover the cost of treatment for a vascular birthmark.
 Your insurance or HMO denies coverage.
 It’s not an unusual situation.
 Many insurance companies still classify the treatment of vascular birthmarks as cosmetic surgery.
-The reason: for decades, the medical books instructed physicians to “leave them alone, they will go away.”
+The reason: for decades, medical books instructed physicians to “leave them alone, they will go away.”
 Therefore, if the books say they will go away, the insurance company is going to consider treatment “elective.”
 Unfortunately, it will take a great deal of time and effort to change this philosophy.

 In the meantime, we want to help you plan a strategy for appealing an insurance denial.
 The following information has been excerpted from the Birthmarks book but it should be enough information to get you started on your appeal.
 Massachusetts residents get free health insurance.

 - Read our Guide on Insurance Claims: How to Appeal an Insurance Denial or Request Out-of-Network Treatment (pdf)

-- Use our Example Letter: Insurance Appeal Template provided by Corinne Barinaga, VBF Director of Patient Advocacy, to craft your own insurance appeal letter.
+- Use our example letter for Insurance Appeals: Insurance Appeal Template .This was created by Corinne Barinaga, VBF Director of Patient Advocacy.
+She can be contacted at firstname.lastname@example.org

-- Because there are so few specialists who treat vascular birthmarks, you may have to go out of network.
-If that’s the case, you’ll need to get a doctor in your network who will support your cause.
-Supply your network doctor with articles, journals, internet information and even a copy of the Birthmarks book as support for your cause.
+- There are few specialists who treat vascular birthmarks, so you may have to go out of network.
+You’ll need to get a doctor in your network who will support your cause.
+Supply your network doctor with articles, journals, internet information and a copy of the Birthmarks book as support.
 You will need his/her referral to the “out of network” specialist in order to convince the insurance company that the treatment is necessary and not obtainable in your network.

-- Keep a detailed journal of the lesion(s) from birth to present.
+- Keep a detailed journal and pictures of the lesion(s) from birth to present.
 Document if the lesion bleeds, causes pain, problems, swelling, emergency room visits, or doctor visits for concern.
 If the lesion is on the lip, indicate if it affects eating or drinking or speaking.